• Skip to primary navigation

 How do I cook shirataki noodles?

 Shirataki noodles come packaged in liquid-filled bags.
-You'll need to rinse the noodles well before using them in this recipe.
+You’ll need to rinse the noodles well before using them in this recipe.
 Some brands have a more pungent smell than others.
 (Miracle Noodle is our preference!)
-Boiling the noodles for one minute will help to remove the funny smell.
+Boil the noodles for one minute to remove the funny smell.

 Rather than drying the noodles by cooking them in an oil-free pan (as per the package instructions), we drain them well in a colander then use a piece of paper towel to dry them.